vaslabs/cardgame/README.md

 ## Setting up

-First, check if you have Java install on your laptop.
+First, check if you have Java installed on your computer.

 ### Starting the server